Maintenance-Lab/M5Stack-module-examples/README.md

 These examples are designed to be used with the M5Stack development board.
 Before you begin, make sure that you have the necessary hardware and software set up.

 ## Project structure

     ├── LICENSE
     ├── Makefile                                        <- Makefile with commands like `make data` or `make train` ├── README.md                                       <- The top-level README for developers using this project.
     ├── Getting_started
     ├── Usage_examples                                  <- Small projects that showcase the possibilities on the M5Stack platform
-    ├── Units              <- M5Stack products that can be bought in addition to the base platform │   ├── <unit>         <- A unit such as a sensor, cameras, kits and other modules │   │   ├── <module>   <- An ESP32 microcontroller such as Core, Core2, StickC-Plus │   │   │   ├──  <programming>   <-  A programming language or program.
+    ├── Sensors, Controllers, Cameras, Modules, Kits    <- M5Stack components as categorized on the M5 website │   ├── <programming>                               <- A programming language or program.
 Most likely UIFlow, MicroPython, Arduino
+            ├── <code file>                             <- [device name]_[filename].extension

 ## Contributions
 This repository features code created by dedicated students who worked in the maintenance lab of the Hogeschool van Amsterdam.
 These individuals invested a considerable amount of time and effort in creating these examples, and their hard work shines through in the high-quality code they produced.